-In response to Board staff interrogatory # 9a which asked if CNPI agreed that a deferral account should be established to capture the reductions in OM&A and capital expenditures.
-CNPI added that any variance account should recognize the marginal costs incurred by the CNPI to track the costs related to changes in taxation.
+In response to Board staff interrogatory # 9a, CNPI stated that it would comply were the Board to direct CNPI to establish a variance account to capture the reductions in OM&A and capital expenditures.
+CNPI further added that any variance account should recognize the marginal costs incurred by CNPI to track the costs related to changes in taxation.